 The third task involves adjusting the weights between different high probability regions, which requires transporting samplers from one region to another.
 One possible way is the birth-death process proposed in \cite{lu2019accelerating}.
 While the Langevin Dynamic combined with Birth-Death process (BDLS), as shown in \cite{lu2022birth}, can achieve asymptotic exponential convergence rate independent of the spectral gap, the actual (pre-asymptotic) performance is limited by the exploration stage - where new modes of the distribution are discovered by the sampler.
 Only after all modes are discovered, BDLS becomes efficient in adjusting the samplers across them, and hence converges to the target distribution.
 Thus, while BDLS resolves the third task, it hinders upon the first task of exploration.

 Taking into account the strengths and limitations of existing methods, we propose a combined algorithm that addresses the three tasks of exploration, convergence inside high probability regions, and balancing weights between them.
 Our new sampling algorithm, named BDEC, is based on Langevin sampling and incorporates the birth-death process (BD) and the exploration component (EC).
 To accomplish the first task, we use samplers at a warmer temperature to explore the state space, and employ EC to detect new modes and update the collection of modes.
 We then insert samplers around new modes via a Metropolis-Hastings step.
 Once the insertion is successfully done, we return to within-temperature moves at the original temperature using Langevin MCMC with BD.
-In this combination, Langevin ensures local convergence within each high probability region, while BD help achieve efficient balancing of weights, independent of the degree of multimodality.
+In this combination, Langevin ensures local convergence within each high probability region, while BD helps achieve efficient balancing of weights, independent of the degree of multimodality.

 \paragraph{Our contribution} We propose a new sampling scheme BDEC, which combines BD and EC to accelerate Langevin dynamics.
 Through numerical experiments, we show that using BD and EC together dramatically accelerates the Langevin dynamics.
-Our algorithm has faster convergence rate than both BDLS and ALPS, and has less computational costs than ALPS.
+Our algorithm has faster convergence rate than both BDLS and ALPS, and has lower computational costs than ALPS.
 For theoretical analysis, we consider our Markov Chain under mean-field limit and continuous time limit.
-We first analyze global convergence and explicitly show how it is restricted by the exploration rate, i.e., how much of the state space has been explored.
-We then prove that the asymptotic convergence is exponential, which only depends on the spectral gap under mild assumptions.
+We prove that the asymptotic convergence is exponential, which does not depend on the spectral gap.
 In particular, our analysis not only applies to the asymptotic regime where the state space is fully explored, but also taking into consideration the exploration phase.
 In comparison, most previous literature directly assume that the starting distribution has already covered the entire state space.